-Colon cancer is common but preventable!
-Join UCLA gastroenterologist, Folasade P. May, MD, PhD, MPhil, for an overview of colon and rectal cancer, including what causes the disease, risk factors, and how to prevent it.
-She will also discuss ways to screen for colon and rectal cancer, including stool-base screening tests and colonoscopy.
+Colon cancer is common but often preventable!
+UCLA gastroenterologist, Fola May, MD, PhD, discusses an overview of colon and rectal cancer, including what causes disease, risk factors, and how to prevent it.
+She also discusses the different ways to screen for colon and rectal cancer, including stool-based screening tests and colonoscopy.

 Bloating is a common and very confusing symptom for patients and pracitioners alike.
 Janelle Smith, RDN and Nancee Jaffe, RDN for a discussion about the causes of bloating, as well as tips and tricks to help reduce the bloat.